Kitchen Island Lighting: How to Choose the Right Lights, Height, and Spacing

 • For modern kitchens, opt for minimal linear LED pendants in brushed gold or matte black.

-• For classic interiors, crystal or Murano-style glass chandeliers create timeless glamour.
+• For classic interiors, crystal or Murano-style glass chandeliers can create a timeless focal point above the kitchen island.

 • In farmhouse or coastal kitchens, woven shades, frosted glass, or aged brass pendants bring texture and warmth.